btalayeminaei/blog/scalable-go-service/index.md

 We were quickly able to implement this solution and see an improvement in the load time, which was a great proof of concept.
-However, there were some concerns regarding the scalability, configurability, and maintainability, of this solution. `goroutines` are cheap and a typical `go` program can spawn thousands of them during its runtime.
+However, there were some concerns regarding the scalability, configurability, and maintainability of this solution. `goroutines` are cheap and a typical `go` program can spawn thousands of them during its runtime.
 However, with this implementation we could potentially spawn hundreds of routines at any moment.
-More concerning is that the contents of the request have large consequences on the internal resources of the application.
-Even if thoroughly validated the request to ensure it would not abuse our internal resources, we were wary that this solution did not give us the freedom to configure the resources we want to make available.
+The concern was that the contents of an individual request dictated how much internal resources were allocated.
+Even if the request was validated to ensure the underlying capacities were not abused, this solution did not give us the freedom to configure how much resources we wanted to make available.

 ## The Worker Model